JEP 455: Primitive types in Patterns, instanceof, and switch (Preview)

 Just as switch uses pattern exhaustiveness to determine if the cases cover all input values, switch uses dominance to determine if there are any cases that will match no input values.

-Dominance means that one pattern matches all the values that another pattern matches.
+One pattern dominates another pattern if it matches all the values that the other pattern matches.
 For example, the type pattern Object o dominates the type pattern String s because everything that would match String s would also match Object o.
-In a switch, it is illegal for a case label with an unguarded type pattern P to precede a case label with type pattern Q if P dominates Q (much as a try...catch statement requires that more specific catch clauses precede less specific ones.)
-The meaning of dominance is unchanged: a type pattern T t dominates a type pattern U u if T t would be unconditional on a match candidate of type U.
+In a switch, it is illegal for a case label with an unguarded type pattern P to precede a case label with type pattern Q if P dominates Q. The meaning of dominance is unchanged: A type pattern T t dominates a type pattern U u if T t would be unconditional on a match candidate of type U.

 Expanded primitive support in switch

-The switch construct is enhanced to support a selector expression of type long, float, double, and boolean, as well as the corresponding boxed types.
+We enhance the switch construct to allow a selector expression of type long, float, double, and boolean, as well as the corresponding boxed types.

-If the selector expression has type long, float, double, or boolean, any constants used in case labels must have the same type as the selector expression (or its corresponding boxed type).
-For example, if the type of the selector expression is float (or Float), then any case constants must be floating-point literals of type float.
+If the selector expression has type long, float, double, or boolean, any constants used in case labels must have the same type as the selector expression, or its corresponding boxed type.
+For example, if the type of the selector expression is float or Float then any case constants must be floating-point literals (JLS §3.10.2) of type float.
 This restriction is required because mismatches between case constants and the selector expression could introduce lossy conversions, undermining programmer intent.
-The following switch is legal, but it would be illegal if the 0f constant was accidentally written as 0.
+The following switch is legal, but it would be illegal if the 0f constant were accidentally written as 0.

 float v = ...